Operations·5 min·2026-02-14

 5. Communicate clearly on the storefront

-Overselling is a solved problem.
-You don't need a developer, you don't need Shopify Plus, and you don't need a complex inventory system.
+You don't need a developer or Shopify Plus.
 You need one number and a tool that enforces it.
-Set your cap, let the tool handle the rest, and spend your energy making product instead of writing apology emails.
+Set your cap, let the tool handle the rest.
+Install Order Cap.
+Free plan available.